zhangvia/ParaAttention/README.md

 If you want quantization, please refer to [diffusers-torchao](https://github.com/sayakpaul/diffusers-torchao) for more information.
 For example, to run FLUX with 2 GPUs:

-**NOTE**: To measure the performance correctly with `torch.compile`, you need to warm up the model by running it for a few iterations before measuring the performance.
+**Note**: To measure the performance correctly with `torch.compile`, you need to warm up the model by running it for a few iterations before measuring the performance.

 ```bash
 # Use --nproc_per_node to specify the number of GPUs